qingqing98/MPGIL/README.md

 # MPGIL

-We proposed a novel depth partial multi-omics learning model, MPGIL(Multi-channel Partial Graph Integration Learning) for cancer subtypes.
-MPGIL has two main components.
-Firstly, it obtains more lateral adjacency information between samples within the omics through the multi-channel graph autoencoders based on high-order proximity.
-In order to reduce the negative impact of missing samples, the weighted fusion layer is introduced to replace the concatenate layer to learn all consensus representation across multi-omics data.
-Secondly, a classifier is introduced to ensure that the consensus representation is representative for clustering.
+A novel depth partial cancer multi-omics learning model, MPGIL(Multi-channel Partial Graph Integration Learning) for cancer subtypes.
+The method mainly includes two parts: one is the graph autoencoders (GAE) based on high-order proximity and incorporating missing information, another is a classifier.
 MPGIL is implemented in Python3.9.7 environment.
 Please install the relevant dependency packages in requirements before you run it.

 If you have any questions, please contact me via e-mail: caoqq98@163.com.